thegetty/quire-docs/content/about/faq.md

 For more information on what changed between the two versions, please see our [Key Changes in Version](/docs-v1/key-changes/) 1 page.

-## What are the technology requirements for Quire?
+## What are the technology requirements?

 See our [Implementation Considerations](docs-v1/implementation/) page for more information on the technology stack and operating system compatibility for Quire.